Rebecca Brewton Motte: Revolutionary War era

 "Your gallant behavior in defense of liberty and your country entitles you to the highest honors; accept these two standards as a reward justly due to your regiment; and I make not the least doubt, under heaven's protection, you will stand by them as long as they can wave in the air of liberty."

-The Motte family supported the American Revolution and supplied troops with rice, beef, pork, corn, and fodder from 1778-1783.
+The Motte family supported the American Revolution and supplied troops with rice, beef, pork, corn, and fodder from 1778 to 1783.
 During the war, Rebecca Motte and her children were living for a period at the Charleston town house she inherited from her late brother Miles.
 It was commandeered in 1780 as British headquarters Her house was named as the headquarters for British Lieutenant Colonels Banastre Tarleton and Nisbet Balfour, and housing for Henry, one of the high-ranking officers of the British Army after they occupied the city.

 Rebecca Motte took her family out of Charleston to the comparative safety of her late brother's Mt.
 Joseph plantation on the Congaree River, about 95 miles from the city.
 Her husband Jacob died of illness that year in 1780.
 Motte inherited the townhouse in Charleston, as well as Fairfield plantation and their 244 slaves.

 In June 1780, the British had occupied Belleville Plantation along the Congaree.
 Although the nearby Mt.
 Joseph plantation had a more commanding view of the river, the British avoided it because of a suspected smallpox outbreak at the property.

 By December 1780, Rebecca and her daughters, including Elizabeth Motte Pinckney (wife of Thomas Pinckney) with her infant, domestic slaves, and others had settled at Mt.
 Joseph.
 The British allowed Thomas Pinckney on parole to recuperate there, as he had been wounded and taken prisoner in August fighting at the Battle of Camden with General Gates.

 In January 1781, Thomas Pinckney left for Charleston, then Philadelphia, along with other captured and paroled patriot officers, where they were to await possible exchange by the British.
 His wife and infant accompanied him.
 Shortly after, the British left Belleville and encamped at the Mt.
 Joseph plantation, where they began to fortify the big house and surrounds.
 Because Rebecca Motte was living there, they referred to the property as Fort Motte.
 Motte and her remaining family and household slaves moved to the overseer's house.

 In May 1781, patriots Brigadier General Francis "Swamp Fox" Marion and Lt.
 Col. Henry Lee III of Virginia were sent by General Nathanael Greene to capture Fort Motte.
 In what became known as the Siege of Fort Motte, they arrived with about 400 men and an artillery piece.
 After five days of attack without dislodging the 125 defenders under Lt.
 Daniel MacPherson, Marion and Lee decided to burn the mansion, which had a dry wood shingle roof.
 Rebecca Motte ordered to "burn her home" and provided the patriot forces with some arrows from East India that were designed to light on impact.
 The mansion burned down, forcing MacPherson's troops to surrender.